-ACC Enquiries: For those clients who are interested in discussing or embarking upon ACC Sensitive Claims therapy, please email Karen.
+ACC Enquiries: For those clients who are interested in discussing or embarking upon ACC Sensitive Claims therapy, please email Lauren.

 All emails will be handled in the strictest confidence.